 - Start on all fours.
-Hinge forwards to lay forearms flat with the palms facing downwards on the floor.
+Hinge forward to lay forearms flat with the palms facing downward on the floor.
 Elbows should be directly under shoulders and planted onto the floor.

 - Step the feet back until the legs are fully extended.
-Bring the feet together, toes pointed towards the floor.
+Bring the feet together, toes pointed toward the floor.

-- Using the midsection as momentum, keep forearms and elbows planted into the ground while lifting the torso, stomach and legs off the floor.
-Keep the head in line with the spine and hips while squeezing the glutes, hamstrings and quadriceps and pushing the heels towards the back of the room.
-Gaze gently ahead towards the fingertips.
+- Using the midsection as momentum, keep forearms and elbows planted into the ground while lifting the torso, stomach and legs off of the floor.
+Keep the head in line with the spine and hips while squeezing the glutes, hamstrings, and quadriceps and pushing the heels toward the back of the room.
+Gaze gently ahead toward the fingertips.

-- Resisting any movement, hold position for the desired time frame, depending on comfort and strength level.
+- Resisting any movement, hold position for desired timeframe, depending on comfort and strength level.
 Release, bringing the torso, stomach and legs back gently down to the floor.

 Repeat 2 to 4 times.